 He's not alone, a plain clothes woman in a rush down the Powis St. corkscrew north bound at speed cut the blind T-junction.
 I saw her front wheel change line at speed towards head on road traffic at 60kph bend if she went wide off the path... she didn't lose it and I saw her from bridge on west side bend, probably cutting that blind one in the oncoming lane too =P

 Talking with a bloke at work about unrelated stuff reminded us of the 80% generally honest do right 'when it's convenient to me' when it rarely goes wrong people look back and say 'good bloke bad day'.
-I cringe at all the stupid Showtime I've done that comes to mind and think we're only blessed with a lack of population density.
+I cringe at all the stupid !!
+BAN ME NOW FOR SWEARING !!
+I've done that comes to mind and think we're only blessed with a lack of population density.
 The difference between these two incidents today only being a forum post and not hospital trip or worse wasn't skill, just 5 metres of time and space luck.

 It's also a reminder to constructively have some of those main roads simple guides to shared paths and cycling and a custom few 'digests' for topics with the crash reports from victims, ranging in tone to reflect the circumstance to hand out to the arrogant pricks who don't want to listen, but might be able to read it before wiping their arse with it.
 Stuck to a page of sandpaper be a nice touch with a parody of Reduce reuse recycle...